XianpingLi/XianpingLi.github.io/posts_en/_posts/2015-12-26-R-function-heatmap.2.md

 ---

 ## Heat map
 **Heat map** is a kind of representation method that uses colors (always gradients) to represent the values in a matrix.
-It is very useful to detect valuable patterns in (large) data set (with many variables) quickly.
+It is very useful to detect valuable patterns in (large) data sets (with many variables) quickly.
 See [Wikipedia](https://en.wikipedia.org/wiki/Heat_map) for details.

 <!-- more -->

 ## Example in R using *heatmap.2*
-There is an advanced function in package *gplots*, **heatmap.2**.
+There is an advanced function in package *gplots*, *heatmap.2*.
 It provides a number of extensions to make your heat maps more interesting and informational.

 {% highlight r linenos %}
 library(gplots)
 library(RColorBrewer)

-# Use the data frame mtcars as an example, and transform to a matrix
+# Use the data frame "mtcars" as an example, and transform to a matrix
 data(mtcars)
 cars <- as.matrix(mtcars) # A matrix with row and column names;
                           # you can set names with the functions
-                          # rownames and colnames for other data sets.
+                          # "rownames" and "colnames" for other data sets.

 # Some pre-defined parameters will be used afterward
 cols <- colorRampPalette(c("gray",
     "yellow","red"))(100) # interpolate the given three colors
-                          # to create new color palettes with 100 colors
+                          # to create new color palettes with 100 colors.

 colCols <- ifelse(colnames(cars)>"m","purple",
-    ifelse(colnames(cars)>"f","lightblue","red")) # set colors for the column names arbitrary
+    ifelse(colnames(cars)>"f","lightblue","red")) # set colors for the column names arbitrary.

 rowCols <- ifelse(rownames(cars)>"m","purple",
-    ifelse(rownames(cars)>"f","lightblue","red")) # set colors for the row names arbitrary
+    ifelse(rownames(cars)>"f","lightblue","red")) # set colors for the row names arbitrary.

 # The main function, and comments for frequently-used arguments.
 # See Fig. 1 for the representation.